Bogtrotter72/Matchmaker/README.md

 #### Research & Prioritization
 There are a vast number of JavaScript libraries and frameworks available.
-At project inception, it was therefore, deemed prudent to research a number of these, e.g.: P5.js; Babylon.js; Three.js; Phaser.js; Tone.js; WebGL.
+At project inception it was, therefore, deemed prudent to research a number of these, e.g.: P5.js; Babylon.js; Three.js; Phaser.js; Tone.js; WebGL.

 That said, at the core of all the goals is a much simpler goal; a functioning game.
 Priority was therefore given over to simple, clear, functioning code.
 As the game seeks to reference spatial reasoning tests, some time was spent investigating the type of imagery used in these tests - resulting in the choice of a simple, geometric, three-dimensional shape.

-Finally, in order to demonstrate an understanding of JavaScript and game design, means were sought by which the code would provide a game that could be easily expanded in future iterations.
+Finally, in order to demonstrate an understanding of JavaScript and game design, means were sought by which code could provide a game that might be easily expanded upon in future iterations.

 ### Scope
-The scope centred around creating a core game framework that could, at a later date, be expanded upon to include more complex features.
+The scope of the game was restricted, as far as possible, to creating a core game framework that could, at a later date, be expanded upon to include more complex features.
 The use of image arrays and the dynamic assignment of images are indicative of the developer's foundational work in creating such a framework.
+The various elements that were included in the core scope include:

 * A landing screen that has a clearly identifiable image and text to identify the game and suggest its niche, and a clear indicator that it is the game start screen
 * The ability for players to quickly access the game board